Who is Responsible for Repairs?

 - Making good any damage caused by themselves, members of their household or visitors to their home, to the satisfaction of TCCH.

 - Please note – We may at our discretion, make good the damage or loss, and recharge the tenant (please refer to our Recharges Policy).

 Please note – work must not commence until we have given our written approval and we will inspect the works after they have been completed.
-Tenants are responsible for obtaining any necessary consent required in relation to Planning Permission, Building Regulations, and/or Party Wall Act etc. Any maintenance and repair associated with such alterations or adaptations will remain the responsibility of the tenant.
+Tenants themselves are responsible for obtaining any necessary consent required in relation to Planning Permission, Building Regulations, and/or Party Wall Act etc. Any maintenance and repair associated with such alterations or adaptations will remain the responsibility of the tenant.